 Spotify for the win.
 While Apple Music has made some serious strides, for our money, Spotify still reigns supreme.
 Its user interface is accessible, uncluttered, and makes playlist management simple.
-Its new music discover playlists, especially Discover Weekly, keep it brilliantly fresh, and it's also free for those who can't yet make a commitment.
-Apple Music's larger catalog (though how much larger isn't clear), exclusive releases, and features like Beats 1 radio make it a serious contender.
-But for now, Spotify still has the edge in our book.
+Its new music discovery playlists, especially Discover Weekly, keep it brilliantly fresh, and it’s also free for those who can’t yet make a commitment.
+Apple Music’s larger catalog (though how much larger isn’t clear), exclusive releases, and features like Beats 1 radio make it a serious contender.
+But for now, Spotify still has the edge.

 Download Spotify for:

 - Spotify vs. Pandora: Which music streaming service is better for you?